 Of all institutions of modern times, there is, perhaps, none so pre-eminently a people’s institution as is the Post Office … Its services are claimed exclusively by no one class; the rich, the poor, the educated, and the illiterate, and, indeed, the young as well as the old,—all have dealings with the Post Office.

-By taking the UK Post Office as an example of free market logic pervading discussions in the public sector, this paper seeks to investigate the socio-economic problem of liberalisation.
+By taking the UK Post Office as an example of free market logic pervading discussions in the public sector, this text – researched and written in 2008 – seeks to investigate the socio-economic problem of liberalisation.
 Centred on the period either side of postal markets being opened up to competition, this study will consider the commissioned research that has dictated the terms of the debate while introducing some of the major players in the process.
 But, before addressing the specific factors impacting upon social researchers studying in the field, it is necessary to take account of the background to contemporary discussions.
 The Government first organised a postal service around 1516, early in the reign of Henry VIII, whereby a ‘post’ was laid by stationing horses and post boys at intervals along busy routes.
 Landmark reform of this service was brought about by an obscure pamphleteer named Rowland Hill.
 His self-printed 1837 publication, Post Office Reform: Its Importance and Practicability, proposed the consolidation of a fractured and overpriced service into a more universal one, known as the Penny Post, in which the sender would pay for postage.
 Inciting public opinion with his pamphlet, he sought to convince the Lords of the Treasury that implementation of this service would generate additional revenue and justify reduced individual costs.

 The first major alteration in the relationship of Post Office to Government came in 1969, largely for pragmatic reasons – that a Government department was ill-equipped to run such a large organisation with an eye on the future.
 The Post Office became a public corporation, with the Government as its sole shareholder, employees relinquishing their civil servant status, and a Minister for Posts and Telecommunications being appointed – a short-lived role that devolved to the Department of Trade and Industry (DTI).
 In the process, the Post Office maintained an obligation to undertake daily collections and to deliver mail to every address in the United Kingdom, however remote, for the same price.
 In order to fulfil this universal service obligation (USO), the Post Office retained the exclusive privilege of delivering letters which, as we shall see, has been fiercely contested.